miller8746/MyMCA/README.md

 You can use the default options when prompted.
 You will also need to install some dependencies with this command:

-> npm install express cors sqlite3 --save
+> npm install express cors sqlite3 body-parser --save

 Then, download /MyMCA-dist/backend/index.js from this repo and place it in the project folder.
 Finally, you can run the following command to have the backend listening on port 3000: